delaneyj/datastar/backends/go/site/static/md/examples/animations.md

 </div>
 ```

-With SSE we just update the style every second:
+With SSE, we just update the style every second:

 ### Smooth Progress Bar